-There are plenty of simple steps that you can take to help combat overtourism by ensuring your visit is as sustainable as possible.
+There are plenty of simple steps that you can take to help combat over-tourism.
 Discover the actions and considerations you can take to help support and protect Scotland’s landscapes, cultural landmarks and communities, while still getting the most out of your holiday.

 1. SPEND MORE TIME IN ONE DESTINATION